Da Nang- Ly Son high-speed boat service brings first starts its first trip

 Leaders of Da Nang City and Quang Ngai Province offer flowers to the first passengers.

-Leaders of the two localities take visits to Hang Pagoda, Hoang Sa exhibition halss and more.
+Leaders of the two localities take visits to Hang Pagoda, Hoang Sa exhibition house and more.